ikergarcia1996/Easy-Translate/README.md

 ## Supported Models

-💥 EasyTranslate now supports any Seq2SeqLM (m2m100, nllb200, small100, mbart, MarianMT, T5, FlanT5, etc.) and any CausalLM (GPT2, LLaMA, Vicuna, Falcon) model from HuggingFace's Hub!!
+💥 EasyTranslate now supports any Seq2SeqLM (m2m100, nllb200, small100, mbart, MarianMT, T5, FlanT5, etc.) and any CausalLM (GPT2, LLaMA, Vicuna, Falcon) model from  🤗 Hugging Face's Hub!!
-We still recommend you to use M2M100 or NLLB200 for the best results, but you can experiment with other LLMs and prompting to generate translations.
-See [Prompting Section](#prompting) for more information.
+We still recommend you to use M2M100 or NLLB200 for the best results, but you can experiment with any other MT model, as well as prompting LLMs to generate translations (See [Prompting Section](#prompting) for more details).
 You can also see [the examples folder](examples) for examples of how to use EasyTranslate with different models.

 ### M2M100